-Here are today’s best options to watch live sports without cable or satellite.
+Here are today’s best options to watch sports online for free, cheap, or without cable or satellite.

 Watching live sports no longer requires a cable subscription.
 You can stream sports from a number of sources to get full access to all major US professional and college sports.
 Note, however, that most of the websites out there promising “free live sports!!” are sleazy.
 They’re also unreliable.
 So whether you canceled your cable, or are just looking for some other sources, you’ll want better options.
 We’ve rounded up the best ways to stream live sports without cable.
 Here they are.

 *Note: This is written for US viewers, but much of it will also work for sports fans outside the US.
 If you need to digitally appear to be inside the US in order to access a stream or service, you can use a VPN to reroute your internet connection through a US server and bypass any geo-blocks.
 Similarly, if you want to appear to be outside the US for some reason, you can use a VPN to digitally relocate to the UK, for instance.
 In general, consumer advocates widely recommend using a VPN for online privacy and security, especially if you use public WiFi or stream from insecure sources.
 Pretty much any VPN will work, but for the best speeds and reliability you may want to stick with one of these.